What is ZFS (Zettabyte File System)?

 The idea behind this concept is structured from a single physical device, unlike the usual file systems.

-ZFS has not limited to certain devices thanks to the Pool concept, which completely eliminates the concept of the logical volume.
+ZFS is not limited to specific devices thanks to the Pool concept, which eliminates the idea of logical volume.

 In addition, it provides access to the same resource from multiple processes called Transactional Copy-on-Write, which facilitates the same marker.
 It does not lose consistency without the need for Fsck.